edamla/mediterraneanagency/_books/2021-09-01-anatolian-seljuk-sultans.md

 chilling insights.
-This piece, featuring intrigues spun by the state bureaucracy that disregards the future of the state for its own gain, alongside loves, passions, delivers objective information in a novel- istic style.
+This piece, featuring intrigues spun by the state bureaucracy that disregards the future of the state for its own gain, alongside loves, passions, delivers objective information in a novelistic style.
 <!--more-->